sidekickDan/googleglider/README.md

 # googleglider
-Sample Google App Scripts and Functions for GlideApps
+Sample Google App Scripts and Functions for Google Sheets Used In GlideApps